 Nexus

 Some books don’t try to teach you something new.They quietly rearrange how you see what you thought you already understood.
-Nexus by Yuval Noah Harari is one of those books.
-I picked it up out of the same curiosity that has taken me to many places around the world: a desire to understand how humans…… Continue reading Nexus
+Nexus by Yuval Noah Harari is one of those books for me.
+I picked it up out of the same curiosity that has taken me to many places around the world: a desire to understand…… Continue reading Nexus

 The Pursuit